proftpd/proftpd/README.md

 ------------

 ProFTPD is a highly configurable FTP daemon for Unix and Unix-like operating systems.
-See the README.ports file for more details about the platforms on which ProFTPD in known or thought to build and run.
+See the _**README.ports**_ file for more details about the platforms on which ProFTPD in known or thought to build and run.

 ProFTPD grew from a desire for a secure and configurable FTP server.
 It was inspired by a significant admiration of the Apache web server.
-Unlike most other Unix ftp servers, it has not been derived from the old BSD ftpd code base, but is a completely new design and implementation.
+Unlike most other Unix FTP servers, it has not been derived from the old BSD `ftpd` code base, but is a completely new design and implementation.

-ProFTPD's extensive configurability provides systems adminstrators great flexibility in user authentication and access controls, including virtual ftp users and easy chroot() ftp sessions for individual users.
+ProFTPD's extensive configurability provides systems adminstrators great flexibility in user authentication and access controls, including virtual users and easy chroot() ftp sessions for individual users.

 ProFTPD is popular with many service providers for delivering update access to user web pages, without resorting to Unix shell accounts.

-ProFTPD powers many well-known, high-volume anonymous FTP sites, including debian.org, kernel.org, redhat.com and sourceforge.net.

-ProFTPD is bundled with several Linux distributions, including Conectiva and Trustix.

 Latest Release
 --------------